Related pages

 Change has come to the OS landscape since Apple decided to rewrite their OS from scratch and to create a separate OS for their new iPod and iPhone.

-For one thing, the OS is now often known as the "platform", and for another, Apple lets us buy “Apps” from an App Store.
+For one thing, the OS is now often known as the "platform", and for another, Apple initiated the idea of letting us buy “Apps” from an App Store.
 These Apps (applications) can be installed to run on the iPhones more or less effortlessly.
 It felt like a big change.
 Quick and painless installation was a big step for casual users.
 We learnt how handy it felt to have Facebook on your phone's screen - or the current temperature in Weymouth.

 While Apple supply their OS on their own hardware only, Google responded with a mobile phone platform (Android) which is open source and can be installed by any manufacturer.
-Android comes with its own App Store called the Android Market and while this still does not have as many Apps as Apple, the Android user base is now growing more quickly.
+This new platform comes with its own App Store called the Android Market initially, and more recently, Google Play.

-In April 2010, to follow up on the huge success of the iPhone, Apple launched a tablet, called the iPad.
-It has a variant of the iPhone platform and users have access to the App Store.
-The iPad too has been a runaway success and, after a pause for thought, other tablets followed in time for Christmas, led by the Samsung Galaxy Tab which runs the Froyo version of Google's Android platform - still ostensibly targeted at mobile phones.
+In April 2010, to follow up on the huge success of the iPhone, Apple launched the iPad.
+It effectively runs the same Platform as the iPhone and users have access to the App Store.
+The iPad too has been a runaway success and, after a pause for thought, other tablets followed which ran Android.

 A year after the introduction of the iPad, Google responded with a version of Android designed specifically for tablets - touchscreen computers, not fixed to a keyboard and bigger than a mobile phone.